SRileyCoyote/FFLIB_Working_Examples/README.md

 As an Event Owner, I would like a form to import my Collection or GeekList from BoardGameGeek and add new those new Board Games into the application.
 Any Board Games not already in the application I would like marked as 🆕 and for those games to automatically be added to the Board Game Library for the Event I selected.
-Upon follow up imports, I would like the option to update the existing Board Games information __as well as the Board Game Library Entry (TODO)__ from BoardGameGeek and for the Board Game to no longer be marked as 🆕.
+Upon follow up imports, I would like the option to update the existing Board Games information as well as the Board Game Library Entry from BoardGameGeek and for the Board Game to no longer be marked as 🆕.

 This Use Case shows examples for the following:
 - LWC